Reaction Network Motifs for Static and Dynamic Absolute Concentration Robustness: Classification of Minimal Static and Dynamic ACR Networks

 \section{Classification of Minimal Static and Dynamic ACR Networks}

 We consider networks of small size, ones with at most two reactions and at most two species.
 For such networks, we can catalogue many ACR properties.
 Some of these networks have archetypal ACR dynamics.
-The study of minimal, archetypal motifs is valuable because it may reveal the underlying principles at play in the dynamics of more complex networks.
+The study of minimal, archetypal motifs is valuable because it may reveal the underlying principles at play in the dynamics of more complex networks. \begin{definition} Suppose that $(\GG,K)$ is a mass action system resulting from the reaction network $\GG$, where $K$ denotes the specific choice of mass action rate constants.
+Let $\PP \in \{$static, strong static, dynamic, weak dynamic, wide basin dynamic, narrow basin dynamic, full basin dynamic$\}$. \beit \item We say that $\GG$ has {\em capacity for $\PP$-ACR} if there is a $K$ such that the mass action system $(\GG,K)$ is a $\PP$-ACR system. \item We say that $\GG$ is a {\em $\PP$-ACR network} if $(\GG,K)$ is a $\PP$-ACR system for all choices of $K$. \item We say a species $X$ in a network $\GG$ is a {\em $\PP$-ACR species} if the concentration of $X$ is a $\PP$-ACR variable in $(\GG,K)$ for all choices of $K$. \enit \end{definition}